kvaibhavrdy/MeetUpAppProject/README.md

-Project Title

-Meetup App Test Automation Using Selenium with Page Object Model
+🧪 Meetup App Automation Testing – Selenium + TestNG + POM

-Project Overview
+📍 Project Overview

-This project automates the testing of the Meetup Web Application available at:
+This project automates the UI and functional testing of the Meetup Web Application using Selenium WebDriver, TestNG, and the Page Object Model (POM) design pattern.
+The application under test:
 🔗 https://qameetup.ccbp.tech/

-The goal is to validate the UI and Functionality of both Welcome Page and Registration Page using Selenium WebDriver, TestNG, and Page Object Model (POM).
+The objective of this test automation suite is to verify:

+UI validation of Welcome and Registration pages
-The project includes:

-Page classes for each page (WelcomePage, RegistrationPage)

-Test classes executing ordered TestNG test cases

-Assertions for validations

-UI verification & functional testing

-Dataset-based test execution

-The test suite is developed using Page Object Model (POM) design pattern with Selenium WebDriver, Java, and TestNG.
+Page navigation and functionality

+Error validation on empty form submission

+Successful registration using multiple test data inputs

 🏗 Project Structure

-src
- └── test
-     └── java
+src/test/java
     ├── pages
     │     ├── WelcomePage.java
     │     └── RegistrationPage.java
-         └── tests
+    ├── tests
-              ├── WelcomePageTest.java
+    │     ├── WelcomePageTest.java
-              └── RegistrationPageTest.java
+    │     └── RegistrationPageTest.java
+    └── testng.xml

 🎯 Project Objective